JCagle95/Sudoku/README.md

 Combination of these two methods can solve every puzzle (that have been tested by me) from Easy to Hard.

 + Easy and Medium can be solved with only Brute Force and Elimination Searching within 15 milliseconds.
-+ Some Hard Puzzles can be solved with iteration of Brute Force and Elimination Searching within 15 milliseconds.
++ Majority of Hard Puzzles can be solved with iteration of Brute Force and Elimination Searching within 15 milliseconds.
-+ Majority of Hard and Evil Puzzles are puzzles must be search with intuitive guessing and iterations of try-and-error (Currently not implemented).
++ Majority of Evil Puzzles are puzzles must be search with intuitive guessing and iterations of try-and-error but is not implemented.
+The recursive method shall be implemented in the future.
++ *Consumed Time not include rendering time.*

 ## Installation as Windows Executable: